 Neurobiology In order to survive, living creatures perceive changes in their environment using senses such as sight, hearing, taste, smell, and touch.
 The information obtained is carried to the brain for processing, as a result of which the organism may take action or changes may occur in its body.
 The information is conducted there by the nervous system, which developed as multicellular organisms evolved due to the need to transmit information among the cells in order to permit coordinated functioning.
 Research into the brain, the center of the nervous system, dates back to ancient Egypt, and sketches of microscopic observations of nerve cells were published as early as 1865.
 The information processing system centered on the brain is highly complex, however, and there is much that we still do not understand.
-28th Prize (2012, Research field: Neurobiology) Recipient Dr. Joseph Altman Professor Emeritus, Purdue University, USA Date of Birth: 7 October 1925 Nationality: USA Achievements recognized by the Award Dr. Altman proved in the 1960s that neurons continue to be generated in certain areas of the adult mammalian brain.
-His discoveries, which were reaffirmed 30 years later, laid the foundations of a new field of medicine and bioscience which brings together neuroscience, stem cell biology, psychiatry, and neurology, thus contributing greatly to the advancement of the biological sciences as a whole.

-Cell Biology Exactly when the genesis of life occurred remains unclear, but fossils of microorganisms have been found in sedimentary rock from at least 3.5 billion years ago.
+28th Prize (2012, Research field: Neurobiology) lecipient Dr. Joseph Altman Professor Emeritus, Purdue University, USA Date of Birth: 7 October 1925 Nationality: USA chievements ecognized y the Award Dr. Altman proved in the 1960s that neurons contin certain areas of the adult mammalian brain.
+His di reaffirmed 30 years later, laid the foundations of a and bioscience which brings together neuroscience psychiatry, and neurology, thus contributing greatly the biological sciences as a whole.
+Cell Biology R A re by Exactly when the genesis of life occurred remains unclear, but fossils of microorganisms have been found in sedimentary rock from at least 3.5 billion years ago.
 Life at that time was unicellular, consisting of a single cell.
 Cells eventually took on a structure with a membrane-surrounded nucleus and organelles such as the mitochondria, and multicellular organisms followed.
 All life consists of cells, and our knowledge of the cell is the key to our knowledge of life.
 Cells themselves are equipped with functions such as self-replication and metabolism, while in multicellular organisms cells of the same kind come together to form tissues and perform various functions to maintain life.
 Cell biology is the study of the structures and functions of cells.
 Dr. Ohsumi was later awarded the Nobel Prize in Physiology or Medicine in 2016.
-31st Prize (2015, Research field: Cell Biology) Recipient Dr. Yoshinori Ohsumi Honorary Professor, Frontier Research Center, Tokyo Institute of Technology, Japan Date of Birth: 9 February 1945 Nationality: Japan Achievements recognized by the Award Dr. Ohsumi elucidated the key mechanisms of autophagy, which were completely unknown before his studies.
-He first identified and analyzed multiple autophagy-related genes (ATG genes) in yeast.
-He established autophagy as an important research field in Cell Biology by elucidating its key molecular mechanisms and by showing that it is an important life phenomenon, widely conserved throughout the living world.
+31st Prize (2015, Research field: Cell Biology) Recipient Dr. Yoshinori Ohsumi Honorary Professor, Frontier Research Center, Tokyo Institute of Technology, Japan Date of Birth: 9 February 1945 Nationality: Japan Achievements recognized by the Award Dr. Ohsumi elucidated the key mechanisms of auto completely unknown before his studies.
+He first ider multiple autophagy-related genes (ATG genes) in ye autophagy as an important research field in Cell Biolog key molecular mechanisms and by showing that it i phenomenon, widely conserved throughout the living Please note that the affiliations of the recipients were current at the time of the award.